ChintanJoshi14/Fundamentals-for-Everyone/README.md

-- 👋 Hi, I’m Chintan Joshi, a Trainee engineer at Simform.
-- 👀 I’m interested in Software Development and Java.
-- 🌱 I’m currently pursuing Bachelors in Computer Science

 ## This repository contains the practice files created duirng the learning phase.
 ## Index:
   **-pricingPage.html ->** learned to make payment page using card layout.
 Developed using HTML, CSS, and Bootstrap.